srobo/team-emails/SR2019/2018-11-13-rules-announce.md

 [Download the rules](https://studentrobotics.org/docs/rules/)

-If you have any questions about the rules, please [post on our forums](https://www.studentrobotics.org/forum/) (which will be live very soon!).
+If you have any questions about the rules, please [post on our forums](https://www.studentrobotics.org/forum/).